Last reviewed on 15th March 2022

 It’s important to note that this is a loan and the government do expect this to be repaid in addition to your mortgage.

-Do I qualify for a Help to Buy mortgage?
+Am I eligible for a Help to Buy mortgage?

 To qualify for a Help to Buy mortgage, you first need to decide on the scheme you’re going to use.

-Currently, there’s two Help to Buy schemes to choose from:
+Currently, there are two Help to Buy schemes to choose from:

 - Help to Buy: Equity Loan